thingsboard/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 ## Creating new widget definition

 In order to create a new widget definition, navigate to "Widget Library" and open existing "Widgets Bundle" or create a new one.
-In the "Widgets Bundle" view, click the big “+” button at the bottom-right part of the screen and then click the "Create new widget type" button.
+In the "Widgets Bundle" view, click the “+” button at the top-right part of the screen and then click the "Create new widget" button.

 ![image](/images/user-guide/contribution/widgets/create-new-widget-type.png)